f3d-app/f3d/doc/libf3d/OPTIONS.md

 ## String API

 The most generic and flexible API, as it rely on parsing and string generation.
-See the dedicated doc about option parsing TODO.
+The documentation about option parsing is upcoming.

 ```cpp
   f3d::engine eng(f3d::window::Type::NATIVE);